Googlebot Doesn’t Read Text in Images During Web Crawls Or Does it?

 The object-or-object category recognition system recognizes generic result types like “car.”
 In some embodiments, this system also recognizes product brands, particular product models, and the like, and provides more specific descriptions, like “Porsche.”
-Some of the search systems could be special user specific search systems.
-For example, particular versions of color recognition and facial recognition could be a special search systems used by the blind.
+Some of the search systems could be special user-specific search systems.
+For example, particular versions of color recognition and facial recognition could be a special search system used by the blind.

 Matching a visual query with a named entity could mean that search results could be returned quicker to searchers, since if they are identified, they could be associated with an identifier, where other documents with the same named entity have already been marked with that identifier See: Google Gets Smarter With Named Entities: Acquires MetaWeb.

 I’m hoping that Google solves the “text as images” problem for addresses and site navigation.
 They are problems that have hurt a lot of sites.